15 Sales Training Techniques to Build an Unstoppable Sales Team

-Going deep on these questions will give you a great overview of how your team functions, where you’re killing it, and where things are falling apart.
-From this information you can start to craft the basics of your sales training.
+Going deep into these questions will provide insights into how your team functions, where you’re killing it, and where things are falling apart.
+From there, you can start to craft the basics of your sales training.

-But asking these questions once and then moving on is a recipe for disaster.
-Sales training, like all parts of your sales efforts, will constantly evolve as your team and product changes and adapts to the real world.
-So it’s smart to revisit these questions at least annually to see where you might want to switch things up.
+Asking these questions once and then moving on is a recipe for disaster.
+Sales training, like all parts of your sales efforts, will evolve as your team and product changes and adapts to the real world.
+So it’s smart to revisit these questions annually to find improvement areas.

-With the raw materials in place from your assessment, you’ll want to go in and look at the different ways you can implement your sales training.
+With the raw materials in place from your assessment, it's time to look at the different ways you can implement your sales training.

-There’s a huge range of options on the table, and no single one is right for every company or every team.
-Instead, you’ll want to experiment with what is getting the best engagement and results and what works with your team’s structure.
+There’s a huge range of options on the table, and no single one is right for every company or team.
+Instead, experiment with different formats to see which gets results and what works with your team’s structure.